NomiChirps/tplp2/README.md

 - [ ] Get peripheral hardware running
   - [ ] Stepper drivers (use pico_stepper)
   - [ ] Laser module
-  - [ ] Can HX711 use 5V for excitation and 3.3V for logic?
   - [ ] Mirror motor (PWM control; still needs a driver circuit)
   - [ ] Mirror optointerrupter
+  - [ ] pinhole photodiode for self-calibration and/or self-test
   - [ ] MicroSD card reader
     - we may want two. the one in the display is very difficult to access, so it's more suited to being the internal storage.
     - alternatively, forget using SD cards to upload and go ahead with the wi-fi interface, haha